-The effective tax rate was 0% for three months ended March 31, 2023.
+The effective tax rate was 0% for three and six months ended June 30, 2023, respectively.
 The tax rate differs from the federal statutory rate as a result of the full valuation allowance recognized against the Company's deferred tax assets.

-As a result of the Reverse Recapitalization, the Company recognized a deferred tax asset ("DTA") to account for the difference between the Company's book and tax basis in its investment in Legacy Bridger.
+As a result of the Reverse Recapitalization, the Company recognized a deferred tax asset to account for the difference between the Company's book and tax basis in its investment in Legacy Bridger.
 Tax basis exceeds book basis largely because of the tax basis step-up created in various business and equity transactions prior to the Reverse Recapitalization.

-The Company expects to generate more deferred tax assets related to the issuance of stockbased compensation discussed in "Note 15 - Stock-Based Compensation" and federal net operating losses.
+The Company expects to generate more deferred tax assets related to the issuance of stock-based compensation discussed in "Note 15 - Stock-Based Compensation" and federal net operating losses.